Medical Education Fellowship

 - Full-time employment benefits as a fellow at the University of Missouri-Kansas City School of Medicine

-- Faculty Appointment in the TMC Department of Emergency Medicine.
+- Faculty Appointment in the University Health Department of Emergency Medicine.

-- Clinical shifts at the teaching sites of the UMKC Emergency Medicine Residency Program: Truman Medical Centers and Children’s Mercy Hospital.
+- Clinical shifts at the teaching sites of the UMKC Emergency Medicine Residency Program: University Health and Children’s Mercy Hospital.

 - Funded Master of Health Professions Education (MHPE) degree (certificate for 1-year fellow).

-- Funded registration and travel to select regional and national simulation conferences during each year of the program.
+- Generous CME for registration and travel to select regional and/or national simulation conferences during each year of the program.

-- $1,000 yearly stipend for continuing medical education.
+- Additional $1,000 yearly stipend for continuing medical education.

 - Internal and external moonlighting permitted.